soumalya340/SprkHaus/README.md

 2. **Contributors (Product Users)**: Individuals interested in contributing to events by purchasing NFTs representing their contributions.

 - In SprkHaus there are two types of NFT’s : -
-    1. **SprkHaus Collab** : - This  NFTs provide contributors with additional benefits returns for supporting projects/ideas and  SprkHaus Holder NFTs will surpass traditional bank interest rates, because it is offering profits in a short period
-    2. **SprkHaus Holde**r : - It signify a regular contribution or ticket purchase,  donation for a idea with no financial returns
+    1. **SprkHaus Collab** : - It signify a regular contribution or ticket purchase,  donation for a idea with no financial returns
 - In the crowdfunding process, proposal creators are required to stake up to 20% of the crowdfunding goal.
 However, this staking requirement is significantly more advantageous than seeking a loan from a bank, as it entails a lower down payment and fosters a more collaborative funding model.

+    2. **SprkHaus Holder** : - This  NFTs provide contributors with additional benefits returns for supporting projects/ideas and  SprkHaus Holder NFTs will surpass traditional bank interest rates, because it is offering profits in a short period .

-- Contributors will get Proof of Attendance Tokens (POAPs) as a gesture of appreciation once events, regardless of NFT type, have finished and through which community creation can be done.
+- Contributors will get Proof of Attendance Tokens (POAPs) as a gesture of WebAppreciation once events, regardless of NFT type, have finished and through which community creation can be done.
 For a startup venture, contributors may also gain early access to products or services.

 WIN WIN FOR ALL